mercedesb/appreciation-station-2019/docs/UnitTesting.md

 ## Workshop Activity: Using Enzyme to test Class Components

-Checkout branch `2a-test-with-enzyme`.
+Checkout branch `2a-test-with-enzyme` and run `yarn`.
 This branch already has Enzyme installed and configured and some boilerplate code in our first test file to save us some typing time.
 ```
 git checkout 2a-test-with-enzyme
+yarn
 ```

 Let's write our first snapshot test using Enzyme's shallow rendering.
 Shallow rendering will not render child components and is useful to ensure that your tests aren't relying on the behavior of the component's children.